TSKraak/easycoding-fe/README.md

 # Easycoding

 [Easycoding](https://easy-coding.netlify.app/) (click link to live website) was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is deployed on Netlify.

+You can login using t@k.com and password 'banana'

 This project was built from scratch in 1 week.

 ## What is Easycoding about?